How Was Stonehenge Built?

 I'm afraid it wasn't the Druids.
 Carbon dating has found Stonehenge was built a good 1,000 years before the Celts and their learned caste of high priests arrived in Britain.
 However, this doesn't stop people who identify as modern Druids from gathering at Stonehenge for the summer solstice each year.

-Instead, many historians now agree that Stonehenge was built originally by Neolithic farmers who came to Britain from Anatolia (now Turkey) some 6,000 years ago.
-This was part of a much larger migration that introduced farming to hunter-gatherers across Europe.
-They also brought with them a penchant for large stone monuments.
+Historians now agree that Stonehenge was built by Neolithic farmers who migrated from Anatolia to Britain some 6,000 years ago.
+This was part of a much larger migration that spread farming across Europe.

 Archaeologists have unearthed polished Stone Age tools at Stonehenge, as well as human remains which suggest it was originally a burial site.
-In the millennia that followed, Stonehenge was adopted by the Beaker People and likely served as a ceremonial hub and a destination for religious pilgrimage.
+In the millennia that followed, it's likely the Beaker People used Stonehenge a ceremonial hub and a destination for religious pilgrimage.

 Astronomers have long suggested there's a cosmic significance to the arrangement of Stonehenge.
 Some of the stones appear aligned with recurring astronomical phenomena like solstices, equinoxes, and eclipses.
-However, this hypothesis may be reaching: history suggests the Neolithic tribes didn't have the cosmological knowledge nor the mathematics to predict these kinds of events.
+However, this hypothesis may be reaching: history suggests the Neolithic tribes didn't have the cosmological or mathematical knowledge to predict these kinds of events.

 How Was Stonehenge Built?

-Remarkably, Stonehenge was built in three major phases, expanded and updated by separate populations over 1,000 years.
+Remarkably, Stonehenge was built in three phases over 1,000 years.
 The upside of such a prolonged construction is that nobody at the start of the project was still alive to complain about delays at the end.

 Phase I: The Aubrey Holes

-The original earthworks began in 3000 BCE when Stone Age builders used picks made from deer antlers to create a massive ditch, a bank, and fifty large holes now known as the Aubrey Holes.
+At a time when earthworks were all the rage, Stonehenge began as a series of holes.
+The Anatolian builders used picks made from deer antlers to create a massive ditch, a bank, and fifty large holes now known as the Aubrey Holes.

-Early Stonehenge was used as a burial ground for the elite for at least 200 years.
-Although many of the bodies were cremated, the ashes still contain strontium isotopes, allowing researchers to conclude that many of the deceased actually lived for some time in Wales, more than 225 km (140 miles) away.
+Stonehenge was used as a burial ground for the elite for at least 200 years.
+Although many of the bodies were cremated, the ashes still contain strontium isotopes.
+This reveals that many of the deceased actually lived for some time in Wales, more than 225 km (140 miles) away.

 Phase II: The Bluestones